alghafli/bitpit/docs/source/additional-tuning.rst

 Additional Tuning
 =================

 Now we have most of our work done.
-We are going to look into a few additional things we can do to modify our downloader behaviour.
+We are going to look into a few minor additional things we can do to modify our downloader behaviour.

 ------------------
 Connection Timeout
 ------------------

-We can change the connection timeout settings by giving the ``timeout`` argument to `Downloader.__init__()`.
+We can change the connection timeout settings by giving the ``timeout`` argument to ``Downloader.__init__()``.
 The default value is 10 seconds.
 That is relatively small.
 Let's make it 1 minute::

     dl = bitpit.Downloader(